CNS-OIST/NeuroMaC/doc/source/index.rst

 Reference
 =========

-When using NeuroMac, please refer to the following paper:
+When using NeuroMaC, please refer to the following paper:

 Benjamin Torben-Nielsen & Erik De Schutter. *Context-aware modelling \
 of neuronal morphologies*.
 Frontiers in Neuroanatomy,  8:92. \